status-im/feature-specs/content/raw/chat/online_users.md

 **Status Selector**

-- The user MUST be able to select his state as 'online' or 'offline'
+- The user MUST be able to select his state as 'always online' or 'inactive' or 'set status automatically'
-- If the user has 'online' as selected, then they MUST be shown online in the communities member list.
+- If the user has 'always online' as selected, then they MUST be shown online in the communities member list.
-- If the user has 'offline' as selected, then they MUST be shown offline for everyone within 5 minutes regardless of activity, even if the user sends new messages.
+- If the user has 'inactive' as selected, then they MUST be shown offline for everyone within 5 minutes regardless of activity, even if the user sends new messages.
+- If the user has selected `Set status automatically`, then they MUST be shown online in the communities member list.

 ## Notes

 - under the hood: a user that has the online state sends a ping to a special community channel, if the user selects offline state, then they stop sending this ping, and it's assumed by other clients the user went offline if they don't receive another ping within 5 minutes.
+- under the hood: when a user selects 'invisible'/'idle' state, then a cancelling ping is sent to the special channel, which is used to indicate that the user is now considered offline.
+- The reasoning to make the 'Always online' status 2 weeks and not simply forever is that waku mailservers only guarantee message persistence for 30 days.
+So if Alice sets their state as 'Always online' and then doesn't open Status for 31 days, and Bob then joins a community that Alice is a member of 31 days after Alice was last online then Bob will see Alice as 'Inactive' but all the members of that same community who joined prior to Alice being offline for 31 days will see Alice as 'Online'.
+We don't want different users to see different things depending on some invisible arbitrary criteria.